Aging & Health A to Z

 Complications of Diabetes

-Over time, high levels of sugar in your bloodstream can damage your nerves and the small blood vessels in your heart, kidneys and eyes.
+Over time, high levels of sugar in your bloodstream can damage your nerves and the small blood vessels in your heart, kidneys, and eyes.
 This puts you at higher risk for visual impairment and blindness, and for developing heart and kidney problems.

-Symptoms or signs of serious health conditions that are often caused by diabetes include:
+Serious health conditions that are often caused by diabetes include: